NickGrab/MOGA-NSGA3/README.md

 # MOGA-NSGA3

-*This software uses 3rd generation non-dominated search based genetic algorithm go train Stillinger-Weber forcefield for thermal conducitivity simulations.
+*This software uses the 3rd generation non-dominated search based genetic algorithm (NSGA-III) to train Stillinger-Weber forcefields for use in thermal conductivity simulations.
 For details related to using the software please follow the instructions below*

 <img src="./Media/Picture1.png" width=400>

 ## USAGE:

 ### Step 1: Provide data for running the force field fitting
-1. Put reference band structure data in UTIL folder as done in this repo.
+1. Place user-generated phonon dispersion band structure curve(s) in UTIL folder as done in this repo
-2. Put cell data corresponding to different states as cell1, cell2, cell3
+2. Place cell data corresponding to different states as cell1, cell2, cell3
 3. Put the template forcefield which you wish to train